sfernando-BAEN/ELIXIR-A-Vina-Batch-Screening-Module/README.md

 Both [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/download.html) and [MGLtools](http://mgltools.scripps.edu/downloads) can prepare the protein pdbqt files and docking grids.

 # Installation time
-You can directly run [Quickrun.py](./Vina_Docking_batch_source_code/Quickrun.py) from the working folder without installation of the program itself.
+The program can be directly run from the working folder without installation of the program itself [Quickrun.py](./Vina_Docking_batch_source_code/Quickrun.py).

 # Expected run time
 This demo of 20 example small molecules on an 8-threaded computer (10 minutes)